 - Sell less than 1 year: If you exercise your shares and hold them for less than one year, and there you’ll be subject to short-term capital gains, which are taxed at higher ordinary income tax rates.

-- Sell later than 1 year: If you sell your shares at least a year after exercised, they will be classified as long-term gains, and you’ll be subject to the long-term capital gains tax rate, which is usually lower than the short-term capital gains tax rate.
+- Sell later than 1 year: If you sell your shares at least a year after being exercised, they will be classified as long-term gains, and you’ll be subject to the long-term capital gains tax rate, which is usually lower than the short-term capital gains tax rate.

 Managing Your Non-qualified Stock Options